DanielFaulkner/CodingTutorials/OSDevelopment/2HelloWorldBL.md

 dw 0xAA55             ; Boot loader signature
 ```

-Congratulations!
-If you are following along you should now have a bootloader which can display the message 'Hello World' to the screen.
-From this point you can try changing the message, displaying multiple messages or changing the colour of the message.

 This last example introduced a few new assembly commands.
 If you are not familiar with assembly this bootloader is combining the lodsb instruction with a loop to create a basic 'print' function.
 - Ensure the registers DS:SI contains the location of the string.
 - Setup the register values for calling Interrupt 10.